gupta-ak/mesos/docs/networking.md

 the `name` field in the `NetworkInfo` protobuf corresponding to the name of the user-defined docker network.

+On Windows, docker defines a `nat` network type that is similar to `BRIDGE` on Linux, so the `BRIDGE` mode will be interpreted as `nat` on a Windows agent.
+There is no `HOST` network type on Windows.
+To get the equivalent `HOST` functionality, create a `transparent` network through `docker network create -d transprent <NAME>` and then pass a `USER` network in the `DockerInfo` protobuf with the correct name.

 #### <a name="limitations-docker"></a>Limitations of Docker containerizer